 To some who were confident of their own righteousness and looked down on everyone else, Jesus told this parable: “Two men went up to the temple to pray, one a Pharisee and the other a tax collector.
 The Pharisee stood by himself and prayed: ‘God, I thank you that I am not like other people—robbers, evildoers, adulterers—or even like this tax collector.
 I fast twice a week and give a tenth of all I get.’
 “But the tax collector stood at a distance.
 He would not even look up to heaven, but beat his breast and said, ‘God, have mercy on me, a sinner.’
 “I tell you that this man, rather than the other, went home justified before God.
 For all those who exalt themselves will be humbled, and those who humble themselves will be exalted.”Luke 18:9-14 NIV

 Have you ever felt like you do pray but nothing comes from it?
-This happens when we refuse to acknowledge and deal with the truth about ourselves.
 The Pharisee prayed and knew all the right words to say – he knew what was right and wrong; he knew all the rules he was supposed to follow.
-But nothing came out of his prayer but empty arrogance.
+But he didn’t acknowledge and deal with the truth about himself.
+So he didn’t leave his prayer justified before God.

-The tax collector, on the other hand, didn’t necessarily say all the right words or follow all the right rules, but had the humility to admit and deal with the guilt and truth that was holding him back.
+The tax collector, on the other hand, didn’t necessarily say all the right words or follow all the right rules, but had the humility to admit and deal with guilt and truth in his life.
 He was right with God not because he didn’t have guilt or weaknesses, but because he was willing to pray about and work through them with God.

 - The truths that the Pharisee was unwilling to pray about were the very truths that the tax collector admitted and so had the power to change.

-There are a few areas that we can be reluctant to explore in prayer:
+There are a few areas that we can often be reluctant to explore in prayer:

 - Guilt of sin – don’t want to face it